 - Online Personnel Refresher 2

 - Online Personnel Refresher 3

 English as a Second Language (E.S.L.)

 ESL classes are provided for Facilities Services, Business and Financial Services, and Project Management and Construction Services employees who want to speak and write English for everyday use.
 Please call Training Services at 512-471-1290 for more information.

 Improve your FAMIS software skills by taking this training program.
-If you need FAMIS to do your job, complete the FAMIS Role Authorization form, get the appropriate signatures, and send it to WORQS Manager Stephanie Dussault.
+If you need FAMIS to do your job, complete the FAMIS Role Authorization form, get the appropriate signatures, and send it to WORQS Manager Patti Soskins.
 If authorization is approved, the Training Department will contact you to schedule training.
 If you have questions about the process or need to schedule additional FAMIS training, contact Debrah Fields at 512-471-3871.

 General Education Development (G.E.D.)

 Finish your high school diploma with General Education Development (G.E.D.) classes held on campus.
 Facilities Services, Business and Financial Services, and Project Management and Construction Services offer G.E.D. classes every Friday.
 Tutors are on-hand to help in English and in Spanish.
 Many employees have successfully completed their G.E.D.
 You can, too.
 Talk to your supervisor about attending the classes, and complete a training request form.

 Have a class in mind that isn’t listed above, or just want to find a site that shows what classes are available?
 Check out Human Resource’s CareerSmart.